-FW-T: Forest Service Watch List Species for TNF (Forest Service 2010c, d)
+FW-T: Forest Service Watch List Species for TNF (Forest Service 2010c,d)

-Recent taxonomic treatments may affect the status of some species (Baldwin et al. 2012).
+3 Recent taxonomic treatments may affect the status of some species (Baldwin et al. 2012).
 For the purposes of Exhibit E, YCWA did not address changes to status after FERC-approved studies were initiated.

-Occurrence in Project Vicinity results based on a search of USGS quadrangles (CNPS 2012).
+4 Occurrence in Project Vicinity results based on a search of USGS quadrangles (CNPS 2012).

 In 2012, YCWA performed surveys for special-status plants.
-Surveys followed the botanical survey protocol section of Cal Fish and Wildlife's Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Natural Communities (CDFG 2009c).
+Surveys followed the botanical survey protocol section of Cal Fish and Wildlife's Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Natural Communities (CDFG 2009b).
 The study included the area within the existing FERC Project Boundary.
 The study area also included a buffer of 100 ft extending upslope from the NMWSE of the Project reservoir and impoundments, and 100 ft around Project recreation facilities, some of which were partially included in the existing FERC Project Boundary.
-On May 13 and June 13, 2014, an additional 2.5 miles of Garden Valley Road and two unnamed spur roads, which had been added to the FERC Project Boundary, were also surveyed as part of the Study.
-Finally, on March 31, April 1 and June 30, 2015, 22.4 acres (ac) were surveyed in the area of the proposed New Bullards Bar Dam new Auxiliary Flood Control Outlet.

-YCWA's study found five special-status plants with 52 occurrences.
-Three occurrences of olive phaeocollybia (Phaeocollybia olivacea), mapped by the TNF, were included in this analysis.
-Twenty-one occurrences occurred within the TNF; 4 occurrences occurred within the PNF; 19 occurrences occurred on YCWA land; and 5 occurrences occurred on private land.
+YCWA's study found five special-status plants with 51 occurrences.3 Three occurrences of olive phaeocollybia (Phaeocollybia olivacea), mapped by the TNF, were included in this analysis.
+Twenty occurrences occurred within the TNF; four occurrences occurred within the PNF; 19 occurrences occurred on YCWA land; and five occurrences occurred on private land.
 One occurrence was located both on TNF and YCWA land and one on both PNF and YCWA land.
 One of the occurrences of olive phaeocollybia was located across TNF, YCWA and private lands.
-Table 3.3.4-2 summarizes the 52 special-status plant occurrences by land ownership.
-No CESA-listed plants were located during YCWA's surveys.
+Table 3.3.4-2 summarizes the 51 special-status plant occurrences by land ownership.
+No CESA-listed plants were located during YCWA's study.